prassee/SKanban/README.md

 * archive a card
 * support for more than one board
-* cutomizable lanes (other than 'Todo','Doing','Done')
+* cutomizable lanes (other than 'Todo', 'Doing', 'Done')